mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `num_parts` may be omitted from the slate.
 If omitted its value is assumed to be 2.
 * `amount` is renamed to `amt`
 * `amt` may be removed from the slate on the S2 phase of a transaction.
 * `fee` may be removed from the slate on the S2 phase of a transaction.
-It may also be ommited when intiating an I1 transaction, and added during the I2 phase.
+It may also be omitted when initiating an I1 transaction, and added during the I2 phase.
 * `lock_height` is removed
 * `feat` is added to the slate denoting the Kernel feature set.
 May be omitted from the slate if kernel is plain
 * `ttl_cutoff_height` is renamed to `ttl`